ilyapuchka/cli-mate/README.md

 ```

 As you can see both approaches require quite a lot of boilerplate (you can generate it using Sourcery or SwiftSyntax).
-If it's not crucial for your app to represent commands as standalone types you should use `Command`.
+If it's not crucial for your app to represent commands as standalone types you should define them as functions and use `Command`.

 See the playground for more examples of commands.